sportiz91/react-todo-app/README.md

 # React Todo App

 This is my first React App built in order to practice my React skills.
-Done with `create-react-app`. <br />
+Done with `create-react-app`.
+An example of this App can be found at: https://react-todoapp-practice.herokuapp.com/ <br />

 # Table of Contents